 See our most Frequently Asked Questions below

-Crankstart has committed to an initial five-year exclusive funding term with an option to renew for a further five years.
-The new arrangement will begin on 1 June 2019 after the 2019 Man Booker International Prize winner announcement, which marks the conclusion of 18 years of successful and generous sponsorship by Man Group.
-Thereafter the original prize will once again be known as The Booker Prize, while the prize for literature in translation will become The International Booker Prize.
+Crankstart committed to an initial five-year exclusive funding term with an option to renew for a further five years.
+The new arrangement began on 1 June 2019 which marked the conclusion of 18 years of successful and generous sponsorship by Man Group.
+The prize is now once again known as The Booker Prize, while the prize for literature in translation is now called The International Booker Prize.

 Crankstart was established by Michael Moritz and Harriet Heyman in 2000 to support ‘the forgotten, the dispossessed, the unfortunate, the oppressed and causes where some help makes all the difference’.
 It has organised or supported scholarship funds for students from low-income households at the University of Oxford, the University of Chicago, the Juilliard School and many California Community Colleges and schools.
 Recipients of some of Crankstart’s more significant recent gifts include the American Civil Liberties Union (ACLU) and initiatives for the homeless in the San Francisco Bay Area.
 Crankstart’s activities also include a wide range of grants for arts and journalistic organisations which depend on philanthropic support.